ath-08/Generative-Adversarial-Text-to-Image-Synthesis-PyTorch/README.md

-Generative Adversarial Text to Image Synthesis
+Text to Image Synthesis using GAN